eclipse/microprofile-lra/README.md

 Similarly, if the developer has provided a `@Complete` method it will be invoked if the LRA is closed.

-If the bean knows that it will never be able to compensate the activity it SHOULD return a `200 OK` status code and content body with the literal string `FailedToCompensate`.
-If it returns any other content the coordinator will use the `@Status` method to obtain the status but if the `@Status` method is not present the condition will be logged and this participant will be dropped by the coordinator (ie the participant should avoid this circumstance).
+If the participant bean knows that it will never be able to compensate the activity it SHOULD return a `200 OK` status code and content body with the literal string `FailedToCompensate`.
+If it returns any other content the coordinator will call JAX-RS endpoint declared by the `@Status` method to obtain the status.
+If the `@Status` method is not present the condition will be logged and this participant will be dropped by the coordinator (ie the participant should avoid this circumstance).
 Similar remarks apply if the bean method knows that it will never be able to complete.

 If the bean cannot perform a compensation or completion activity immediately the termination method MUST indicate the condition.
 In this case the LRA coordinator will need to monitor the progress of the participant and the developer must provide a `@GET` method annotated with `@Status` which must return a string representation [string representation of the status](#participant-state-model) of the status.
-The bean indicates that it cannot finish immediately by by either
+The bean indicates that it cannot finish immediately by either

    - returning a `202 Accepted` HTTP status  code or
    - the method is marked as a JAX-RS asynchronous method (using the